super-ming/Singapore-Neighborhood-Map/README.md

 This application uses React and Google Maps API to display a map of a neighborhood in Singapore.
-It performs a search for nearby restaurants and returns information about the restaurant using Facebook Graph API.
+It performs a search for nearby restaurants and returns information about the restaurant using Facebook Places Graph API.

 ## Features